Table of Contents

 Congrats, you’ve been preapproved!
 Now it’s time to find your home!
 In this part of the process, you’ll work with your realtor to find a home best suited for you.

 Make a list of “non-negotiables” that will be deal-breakers in selecting a home.
-For example, you may be flexible on which city you choose, but it must fall within a certain school district you want for your kids.
+For example, you may be flexible about which city you choose, but it must fall within the school district you want for your kids.
 You could have a minimum number of bedrooms and bathrooms on your list.
-Your list can keep you from making rash decisions and forgetting key details of what you’re looking for.
+Your list can help you avoid rash decisions and forget key details about what you’re looking for.

-Since you’re already preapproved, that will help guide you with your budget and help narrow down home contenders.
-Be mindful of your budget and think about the monthly payments, property taxes, and other expenses and make sure you’re comfortable with it.
+Since you’re already preapproved, it will guide your budget and help narrow down home contenders.
+Be mindful of your budget, consider monthly payments, property taxes, and other expenses, and make sure you’re comfortable with it.

-Now that you found a house, you’ll want to make an offer.
-You will work with your real estate agent on an offer letter to give to the seller.
+Now that you’ve found a house, you’ll want to make an offer.
+You will work with your real estate agent to draft an offer letter for the seller.

-The seller will choose to accept, deny, request changes, or make a counteroffer.
-Your real estate agent will work with you to navigate next steps.
+The seller may accept, deny, request changes, or make a counteroffer.
+Your real estate agent will work with you to navigate the next steps.

-Home inspections look for things like unforeseen safety concerns or damage that will end up costing thousands to repair.
+Home inspections look for issues such as unforeseen safety concerns or damage that could cost thousands to repair.
 Commonly found issues include mold, pest infestations, backed-up sewage systems, damaged electrical wiring, and more.

-The inspector will look at the exterior and interior of the home and take note of any safety issues and defects.
+The inspector will examine the exterior and interior of the home and note any safety issues and defects.
 It’s a good idea to be present during the inspection so you can see any issues for yourself and ask any questions you have for the inspector.

-Now that your offer was accepted and your home inspection was clear of major red flags, it is time to decide whether to close.
+Now that your offer has been accepted and your home inspection has cleared major red flags, it is time to decide whether to close.
 If you close, you’ll become the legal owner of a home!
 If not, you can keep searching and go through the process until you find a home that suits you.

-The closing process will involve details like reviewing closing disclosure and other documents and selecting insurance plans.
+The closing process will involve reviewing the closing disclosure and other documents and selecting insurance plans.

 Are you a physician in need of a loan?
 Physician Bank was made for you!